These tips will show you how to load a moving truck and ensure your items secure during your move.

 To ensure safer transportation, it may be necessary to disassemble some furniture, such as removing legs from tables, taking apart press wood and particle board furniture.
 You may also want to disassemble bed frames and remove glass shelves from bookcases.

 Drain all gasoline and oil from lawnmowers, weed eaters, chain saws and other motor equipment.
 Disconnect all batteries.
-Empty propane tanks from barbeque grill.
+Empty propane tanks from barbecue grill.

 Moving companies in popular cities.